Andrew-code2020/ms3onlinecookbook/README.md

    - Form Select
      - The tests lead to bug fixes and helped ad functionality without errors on the site
    - Collapsible
-     - Checked collapsible  across breakfast, lunch, dinner and snacks
+     - Checked collapsible  across breakfast, lunch, dinner and snacks and it worked
+   - Sidenav
+     - Side nav functionality worked and revealed sidenav elements

 Template
 - Name of Test Placeholder removed test